Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • Airborne.

-• Aerogenic (by inhalation of contaminated dust).
+• Aerogenic (by inhaling contaminated dust).

 Actinomycosis in children